NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 Women are not characters who sidestep the traditional gender binary, either.
 The documentary Paris Is Burning would get very tricky for this reason.
 And a film adaptation of The Left Hand of Darkness would flunk the Bechdel test from sheer lack of female representation, regardless of the actors involved.

-Women are characters whose gender is presented as unambiguously female within the film.
+Women are characters whose gender is coded as unambiguously female within the film.
 I shouldn’t need to outline this, except—pedants.

 What is a conversation?